 HACCP plan

-Writing a HACCP plan is a very crucial step in keeping control of food safety in the food industry.
+Writing a HACCP plan is a crucial step in keeping control of food safety in the food industry.

 Get your HACCP in